If you're angling for a spot as campaign manager for one of the 2012 or 2016 campaigns, here are the top ten things you'll learn from 2008 (so far).

 In an 8-second soundbite universe, new information is king and attacks always make the news.
 So while it's true that the public may not like hearing slashing attacks, new attacks always have more legs than recycled positives.

 Barack Obama has tried to stay above the fray, embracing a "politics of hope" and until recently limiting his attacks on Hillary Clinton to the notion that she was too polarizing.
 The result: he stayed flat while she surged ahead.
-Politics is about conveying the reasons why voters should vote for you and no one else
+Politics is about conveying the reasons why voters should vote for you

 5. Be the Guy (or Gal) People Want to Vote For.
 Emotion, charisma, and nostalgia are still huge factors in driving the vote.
 Committed observers of politics disparage this basic fact -- while candidates who are able to establish an emotional connection with the voters keep laughing all the way to the White House.